 Worms and Fleas

 Puppies and kittens need worming on multiple occasions with a product effective against roundworms as puppies are born infected and both puppies and kittens can be infected by their mothers milk.
 Both cat and dog roundworm larvae can migrate through human tissues and cause health problems in people so worming for roundworm is important for our health.
 We advise worming puppies & kittens monthly until 6 months old.
 Worming of pregnant bitches is important to reduce the infection of pups.
+As puppies will be growin & their weight changing in their first 6 months you are welcome to bring your dog in for one of our nurses to weigh and worm.

 Adult dogs should be wormed every 3 months as a minimum for roundworms and tapeworms.
 More regular worming may be advisable depending on risk factors specific to your dog and household and you can discuss this with the vet.
 Monthly worming with our standard dog wormer will also provide protection against heartworm (for dogs going abroad) and lungworm.
 Monthly worming of adult dogs is recommended in households with small children and dogs that are on a raw diet or who regularly hunt/ scavenge carcasses.